keenhenry/keenhenry.github.io/_posts/2024-09-16-network-notes.md

 ### What is a Switch (a.k.a. switching hub)

-It is like a hub which can connect many network devices for them to communicate with each other.
+It is like a hub that can connect many network devices for them to communicate with each other.
 However, a switch is a **(data) link layer** (**layer 2**) device, which means it can inspect the contents of ethernet protocol data and determine which system the data was intended for and only send that data to that one system.

-This reduces a lot of noises and eliminates a lot of collision domains on a network!
+This reduces a lot of noise and eliminates a lot of collision domains on a network!
 This makes a network faster (than a network connected by a hub!).